ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   uses a one-to-one mapping between Oblivious Relay and Gateway Resources; see
   {{proxy-state}} for more details.

-This information allows the Client to make a request of a Target Resource with that resource having only a limited ability to correlate that request with the Client IP or other requests that the Client might make to that server.
+This information allows the Client to forward a request for some Target Resource to the Oblivious Gateway Resource without the Oblivious Gateway Resource learning the client's IP address or any other identifying information that might be revealed from the client at the transport layer.

 ~~~ aasvg
 +---------+       +----------+      +----------+      +----------+